 For financial reporting purposes, the Town has included all funds, organizations, account groups, agencies, boards, commissions and institutions.
 The Town has also considered all potential component units for which it is financially accountable as well as other organizations for which the nature and significance of their relationship with the Town are such that exclusion would cause the basic financial statements to be misleading or incomplete.
-In fiscal year 2020, it was determined that no entities met the required GASB-39 and GASB-61 criteria for component units.
+In fiscal year 2021, it was determined that no entities met the required GASB-39 and GASB-61 criteria for component units.

 The Town is responsible for electing the committee members of the Gill-Montague Regional School District and the Franklin County Technical School District.
+The Town is indirectly liable for debt and other expenditures of the School Districts and is assessed annually for its share of operating and capital costs.
 These related organizations are excluded from the financial reporting entity because the Town's accountability does not extend beyond the Town electing the board members.
 Audited financial statements are available from the respective organizations.
 A description of the related organizations is as follows:

-Franklin County Technical School District - A regional school district made up of nineteen communities to serve and provide high quality vocational education environment.
+- Franklin County Technical School District A regional school district made up of nineteen communities to serve and provide high quality vocational education environment.
 The regional school district is a separate entity under the Commonwealth of Massachusetts.
 The Town appoints one district committee member for its representation.
-The District is responsible for both the operating and capital costs related to the school and operates independently from the Town.

-Gill-Montague Regional School District - A regional school district made up of three communities to serve and provide a learning environment in specific career areas.
+The District is responsible for both the operating and capital costs related to the school and operates independently from the Town. - Gill-Montague Regional School District A regional school district made up of three communities to serve and provide a learning environment in specific career areas.
 The regional school district is a separate entity under the Commonwealth of Massachusetts.
 The Town elects three school committee members for its representation.
 The District is responsible for both the operating and capital costs related to the school and operates independently from the Town.